-POSTAGE STAMPS, ETC.
+POSTAGE STAMPS ETC.

-Postage stamps.
+Postage stamps

-- 51. (1) Adhesive postage stamps shall be sold at prices equal to the value denoted thereon. - (2) Aerogrammes, registration envelopes and other postal stationery sold at post offices shall be sold at prices to be determined by the Postmaster General.
+51. (1) Adhesive postage stamps shall be sold at prices equal to the value denoted thereon.

-International Reply coupons.
+(2) Aerogrammes, registration envelopes and other postal stationery sold at post offices shall be sold at prices to be determined by the Postmaster General.

-- 52. (1) The selling price of an International Reply Coupon shall be determined by the Postmaster General. - (2) An International Reply Coupon presented at a post office shall be exchangeable for one or more postage stamps representing the postage payable on an unregistered letter of the first weight step sent to any country to which the foreign rate of postage applies by surface mail.
-However, on presentation of a sufficient number of reply coupons, postage stamps necessary for prepayment of the minimum postage payable on an unregistered air mail letter shall be supplied.
-There is no limit to the period of exchange for these coupons.
+International Reply Coupons

-Sale of postage stamps.
+- 52. (1) The selling price of an International Reply Coupon shall be determined by the Postmaster General. - (2) An International Reply Coupon presented at a post office shall be exchangeable for one or more postage stamps representing the postage payable on an unregistered letter of the first weight step sent to any country to which the foreign rate of postage applies by surface mail. - (3) However, on presentation of a sufficient number of reply coupons, postage stamps necessary for prepayment of the minimum postage payable on an unregistered air mail letter shall be supplied. - (4) There is no limit to the period of exchange for these coupons.

-- 53. (1) Postage stamps may be sold at any post office established under the Act and by any person licensed by the Postmaster General in that behalf. - (2) No licence to sell postage stamps shall be granted to any officer of the Department. - [3] A licence to sell postage stamps shall be in the form specified in the Third Schedule and shall be issued free of charge. - (4) A licence, referred to in paragraph (3), shall be issued only where the Postmaster General is satisfied that the licence is necessary for the convenience of the general public. - (5) Any such licence may be cancelled at any time by the Postmaster General and shall not be transferable. - (6) A commission of five percent (5%) may be allowed to a holder of such licence on the purchase price of stamps:
+Sale of postage stamps

-Provided that -
+- 53. (1) Postage stamps may be sold at any post office established under the Act and by any person licensed by the Postmaster General in that behalf. - (2) No licence to sell postage stamps shall be granted to any officer of the Department. - (3) A licence to sell postage stamps shall be in the form specified in the Third Schedule and shall be issued free of charge. - (4) A licence, referred to in subrule (3), shall be issued only where the Postmaster General is satisfied that the licence is necessary for the convenience of the general public. - (5) Any such licence may be cancelled at any time by the Postmaster General and shall not be transferable. - (6) A commission of 5 per cent may be allowed to a holder of such licence on the purchase price of stamps:

-(a) the holder of a licence shall at the time of such purchase present his licence together with a signed indent;
+Provided that the holder of a licence shall at the time of such purchase present his licence together with a signed indent.

-- (b) the total commission so payable in respect of any one licence shall not exceed one hundred dollars in a month. - (7) Any person holding a valid licence to sell postage stamps and having in his possession a sufficient stock shall not, without reasonable excuse, refuse to sell postage stamps to any person tendering the denoted value of the stamps in lawful currency. - (8) No licensee shall demand or accept for the sale of postage stamps more than the value denoted on the stamps offered for the sale or sold as the case may be. - (9) All postage stamps in the possession of a licensee shall be at all times open to inspection by the Postmaster General or by an officer deputed in writing by him. - (10) Nothing in these Rules shall prevent or affect the sale of postage stamps for philatelic purposes. - 54.
-(1) The Postmaster General may, at his discretion, make allowance for unused postage stamps that have never been affixed to any material, or, if affixed to some material, are produced still so affixed to such material, postage stamps that have been inadvertently and undesignedly spoiled or rendered unfit for use, or unused or spoiled postcards or other stationery bearing adhesive postage stamps or embossed or impressed with postage stamps.
+- (7) Any person holding a valid licence to sell postage stamps and having in his possession a sufficient stock shall not, without reasonable excuse, refuse to sell postage stamps to any person tendering the denoted value of the stamps in lawful currency. - (8) No licensee shall demand or accept for the sale of postage stamps more than the value denoted on the stamps offered for the sale or sold as the case may be. - (9) All postage stamps in the possession of a licensee shall be at all times open to inspection by the Postmaster General or by an officer deputed in writing by him. - (10) Nothing in these Rules shall prevent or affect the sale of postage stamps for philatelic purposes.

-Allowances for spoiled stamps.
+Allowances for spoiled stamps